Taribo West: Inter Milan and AC Milan

 In June 1997, West was transferred to Italian side Inter Milan, on a four-year deal.
 He made his competitive debut for the club in a 1–0 Coppa Italia victory over Foggia on 3 September 1997.
 Subsequently, West scored his first goal for Inter in a 2–1 Serie A win against Atalanta on 9 November 1997.
 He also scored the extra time winning goal against Schalke 04 in the 1997–98 UEFA Cup quarter-finals.
 Eventually, Inter won the competition led by Ronaldo and Iván Zamorano, with West being sent off in the final against Lazio.
 In the next season, West made 21 league appearances, as the club missed securing a spot in UEFA competitions.
 He failed to make any appearance in the 1999–2000 season, being three times an unused substitute.

 In the 2000 winter transfer window, West switched to Inter's crosstown rivals AC Milan.
-He made his debut for the club on 24 March 2000, coming on as an injury time substitute for Andriy Shevchenko in 2–0 win over Juventus.
+He made his debut for the club on 24 March 2000, coming on as an injury time substitute for Andriy Shevchenko in a 2–0 win over Juventus.
 On 14 May 2000, West managed to score his only goal for Milan in a 4–0 victory over Udinese.